neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 On the seller profile page there are two options.
 One is for Neo4j AuraDB Enterprise.
 Aura is Neo4j's database as a service (DBaaS).
 This is a software as a service (SaaS) offering.
 The DB means this is the database version of Aura.
 On AWS, there's an upcoming AuraDS, which is the data science version of Aura.

 Instead of AuraDB Enterprise, we'll be using Neo4j Enterprise Edition.
-That is the installable version of Neo4j.
+That is the installable version of Neo4j that runs on Infrastructure as a Service (IaaS).
 The AWS listing has a Cloud Formation Template (CFT) that deploys Neo4j for you.
 This has options to deploy Neo4j Graph Database, Neo4j Graph Data Science and Neo4j Bloom.

 Graph Database is, as the name implies, Neo4j's core database.
 It's designed from the ground up to store graphs.
 This comes in both a community and an enterprise version.
 We're going to use the enterprise version.